 Dance 101 will help students:

-• Build confidence and a positive body image
+- Build self-confidence and a positive body image

-This workshop can be a sample of different dance styles or focus on any style of dance, such as hip hop, ballet, salsa, or disco.
-Please let us know preference when ordering program.
+Example: Students learn the tools of dance including Body, Energy, Space, and Time through interactive activities.
+Students could then use dance tools to abstract an 8-count and create collaborative choreography.
+This workshop can be a sample of different dance styles or focus on any style of dance, such as hip hop, ballet, salsa, or African. *Please let us know your integration preferences when ordering this program.

 Recommended Grades: K-12